ziomill/telny.chat/README.md

 ```
 ## Run Container

-Use Docker to run builded image as Container [Docker](https://www.docker.com)
+Use [Docker](https://www.docker.com) to run builded image as Container
 Run process will start new Container, binding 10000 host port to 10000 Container port.

 ```bash